coady/django-model-values/docs/index.md

 Provides [Django](https://docs.djangoproject.com) model utilities for encouraging direct data access instead of unnecessary object overhead.
 Implemented through compatible method and operator extensions[^1] to [QuerySets](reference.md#model_values.QuerySet) and [Managers](reference.md#model_values.Manager).

 The primary motivation is the experiential observation that the active record pattern - specifically `Model.save` - is the root of all evil.
-The secondary goal is to provide a more intuitive data layer, similar to PyData projects such as [pandas](http://pandas.pydata.org).
+The secondary goal is to provide a more intuitive data layer, similar to [dataframes](https://ibis-project.org).

 Usage: instantiate the [custom manager](https://docs.djangoproject.com/en/stable/topics/db/managers/#custom-managers) in your models.